analysiscenter/batchflow/docs/intro/batch.rst

        .do_something_else()

 Init-function `run_once` runs the decorated method once (so no parallelism whatsoever).
-Besides, the methods does not receive any additional arguments, only those passed to it directly.
+Besides, the method does not receive any additional arguments, only those passed to it directly.
 However, an `action` defined as asynchronous will be waited for.
 You may define your own `post`-method in order to check the result and process the exceptions if they arise.

 API
 ---

-See :doc:`Batch API <../api/dataset.batch>`.
+See :doc:`Batch API <../api/batchflow.batch>`.